Robinlovelace/odjitter/README.md

 destionation points on the transport network (right).](figures/rneted.png)

-This is not the first time that such methods of “centroid connector placement” have been developed (Jafari et al. 2015).
-It is, to the best of our knowledge, the first paper focussed on the two step process of jittering described in this paper — sampling origin and destination points (with simple random sampling or by sampling from the nodes on the network) and disagreggation — supported with a reproducible implmentation based on open source software (see accompanying code).
+Related methods of “centroid connector placement” have been developed and tested (Jafari et al. 2015).
+This is however, to the best of our knowledge, the first paper focussed on the two step process of jittering described in this paper — sampling origin and destination points (with simple random sampling or by sampling from the nodes on the network) and disagreggation — supported with a reproducible implementation based on open source software (see accompanying code).
 The results raise many questions and avenues for future research:

 -   Are the jittered results measurably better when compared with counter datasets on the network?